 Allred’s has the best restaurant views I’ve ever seen.

-If you want a more casual dining experience, head to “Tomboy Tavern” in Mountain Village.
+If you want a more casual dining experience, head to “Tomboy Tavern” in Mountain Village or Smugglers in town.

 “Siam,” for Thai in town or for some seriously awesome pizza, try “Brown Dog Pizza,” or “High Pie.”
 I prefer High Pie because they have a thin crust option.

 For dessert, try “Baked in Telluride“.
 Get there in the morning for fresh donuts, cookies, and coconut macaroons.